ruo-jia-ff/MLE_Final_Interview/README.md

    Take the square root of the total sum: sqrt( sum from i=1 to n of (ui - vi)^2 )

-The final output of the network matches the Euclidean distance definition exactly.
+The output of the network should match the output from a standard Euclidean Function.

 ---